Getting Started

 Running Tests

-pynetbox uses pytest for testing.
-The test suite includes both unit tests and integration tests.
+pynetbox uses pytest for both unit tests and integration tests.
+Linting is handled with ruff.

 Unit Tests